What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Present Work: MaskGAE

-\textbf{Relation with prior work.} Both MaskGAE and some existing contrastive methods~\cite{grace,graphcl,bgrl} apply masking on the graph.
+Both MaskGAE and some existing contrastive methods~\cite{grace,graphcl,bgrl} apply masking on the graph.
 While those contrastive methods use edge masking as an augmentation to generate different structural views for contrasting, MaskGAE employs edge masking for constructing meaningful supervision signals as well as reducing the redundancy between paired subgraph views, thus facilitating the self-supervised learning scheme.